Deadline Day transfers: What is each Premier League club doing before the window closes?

 Out of the door will be Orel Mangala in a loan deal to Lyon.
 He is having a medical there later today and the French club will have the option to buy the midfielder at the end of the season.

-Sheffield United want a centre-back today and Leicester City's Harry Souttar is the prime target.
+Forest also remain hopeful they can seal a move for Joe Worrall, and are exploring options for him with more than one club.
+If Sheffield United do not complete an agreement with Everton's Mason Holgate, Forest believe there is still scope that Worrall could move on loan to Bramall Lane.

+Sheffield United are close to signing Everton's Mason Holgate on loan.
+The centre-back, currently on loan at Southampton, is having a medical.

-Souttar is currently playing for Australia in the Asia Cup, however, presenting some practical challenges in a deal.
+There was interest in Harry Souttar at Leicester, but his presence at the Asia Cup with Australia means there are some practical challenges in a potential deal.

-Nottingham Forest's Joe Worrall and the Everton duo of Mason Holgate and Ben Godfrey have also been on Chris Wilder's radar this month.
+Nottingham Forest's Joe Worrall and Everton's Ben Godfrey have also been on Chris Wilder's radar this month.

 Tottenham remain interested in signing teenage Swedish sensation Lucas Bergvall.